notgull/piet-tiny-skia/README.md

 A `piet` frontend for the `tiny-skia` framework.

-`tiny-skia` is a very high-quality implementation of software rendering, based on the algorithms used by [Skia].
+`tiny-skia` is a very high-quality implementation of software rendering, based on the algorithms used by Skia.
 It is the fastest software renderer in the Rust community and it produces high-quality results.
 However, the feature set of the crate is intentionally limited so that what is there is fast and correct.